Cognitive Behavioural Therapy for Insomnia Masterclass

 - A two-day masterclass for clinical professionals, including psychologists, psychiatrists and physicians, technologists, nurses, allied health professionals and clinical researchers.

-- It will be delivered online by Professor Colin Espie, Dr Dimitri Gavriloff, Professor Simon Kyle, Dr Rachel Sharman, and Dr Nicola Barclay.
+- It will be delivered online by Professor Colin Espie, Dr Dimitri Gavriloff, Professor Simon Kyle, Dr Nicola Barclay, Dr Sofia Pereira, Dr Anna B. Szabo and Dr Forrest Cheung.
 There will be a series of talks and workshops, allowing plenty of time for discussion and interaction.

 - Applicants are required to hold a valid professional registration (e.g. HCPC, GMC, RCN, RSPGT, RCCP).
 You will be asked for this information in the pre-booking questionnaire.
 If you do not hold a professional registration such as those listed above please do not book onto this course.